What is SEC SBSR Reporting?

 SEC SBSR was originally expected to commence in 2015 but was delayed for several years due to technical and legal issues.
 SEC Part 45 transaction reporting commenced on 8 November 2021.

-SEC Part 43 real-time (public price dissemination – PPD) reporting begins on 14 February 2022.
+SEC Part 43 real-time (public price dissemination – PPD) reporting began on 14 February 2022.

 * All other Credit & Equity transactions fall under CFTC reporting rules.